Markcmd/cse15l-lab-reports/lab1.md

   [user@sahara ~]$ cd lecture1
   [user@sahara ~/lecture1]$
   ```
+(Above code is not a test. it is a mistake I made during my lab. )
-  I made a mistake here, there is no file in the current working directory, so it gave me an error.
+The file hello.java is not in the working directory when enter the "ls Hello.java" command, so it gave me an error.
 And then I moved to the new directory `/home/lecture1`.
 + ```
   [user@sahara ~/lecture1]$ ls Hello.java
   Hello.java
   [user@sahara ~/lecture1]$
   ```
-1. The working directory: `/home/lecture1`
+The working directory  `/home/lecture1`
-2. Output explanation: It outputs the file name, which means the file is in the current directory.
+The output is file name that I entered, this means the file is in the current directory.
-3. Is output error? why? : No, the reason is the same as above 2..
-And the syntax is correct.
+The output is not an error, the reason is command ls is disigned to have no argument and to have an argument with a directory or a file.
 Question: So, is the reason why this feature of ls is made to check if a certain file is in the current directory?
+Yes, if the pathname is a file, ls displays information about the file according to the requested options.

 ### cat-Test
 ![cd-Test](cat-Test.png)